 Keep in mind you may be sacrificing a small amount of lean muscle mass to lose body fat this quickly with maximum intensity carbohydrate cycling.

-4 No Carb Days, 1 High Carb Day, 1 No Carb Day, 1 Moderate Carb Day: Repeat for 3 more weeks.
+Repeat this cycle for 3 more weeks.
 Note that this is the EXACT order you would structure your carbohydrate intake.
 Also, make sure you do NOT follow this cycle for more than 30 days.

-During this carbohydrate cycling period you will still be lifting weights 3-4 times per week, so a few days will be on no carbohydrate days.
+During this carbohydrate cycling period, you will still be lifting weights 3-4 times per week.
+This means a few of your lifting days will be on no carbohydrate days.

-Since insulin is highly anabolic but prevents fat being utilized for energy it is important that you consume your carbs after you workout, check out this study pertaining to elevated insulin levels in the blood.
+Since insulin is highly anabolic but prevents fat being utilized for energy, it is important that you consume your carbs after your workout.
+Check out this study about elevated insulin levels in the blood.

 The moderate carbohydrate day will consist of about 1 gram of carbohydrates per 1 lb of body weight, and your protein will be around the same as well.
 Your fat can be close to 0.2 grams per lb of body weight.